 Here’s the thing: it is really hard to look at a freelance writer’s profile or portfolio and determine whether they’re going to be great at writing for your client or business.
 Writing is just too personal—and brand voices too varied and unique—to perfectly extrapolate how a given writer’s style will mesh with yours.

-You should go into this process expecting to “audition” more than one writer.
-You may come across a perfectly good writer who simply is not a fit for your team, and that’s going to be extremely tough to figure out ahead of time.
+You should go into this process expecting to audition more than one writer.
+You may meet a perfectly good writer who simply is not a fit for your team, and that’s going to be extremely tough to figure out ahead of time.

 STEP 1: INTRODUCE WRITERS TO YOUR BUSINESS & WRITING STYLE.